In continuation of: Journey To a US Immigrant Visa

 The instruction was that we have to accomplish the medical exam before the scheduled visa interview.
 We don’t need to set an appointment; we just need to go to St. Luke's Medical Center Extension Clinic (SLMCEC).

 So we went to SLMCEC two weeks before the scheduled interview.
 We were there at around 5 am as we were advised to come early to avoid long lines and for us to finish early.
 There are already many people waiting outside when we arrived.
 We had to wait before the guards would let us in which was around 6 am.
 To allow entry, we need to present the visa interview appointment letter; passport and I think 3 pictures of the required size.
 We also need to submit a photocopy of the requirements.
-Once inside, we were given a form to accomplish and wait until our names were called.
+Once inside, we were given a form to accomplish and we have to wait for our names to be called.
 There was a separate lane for the senior citizens and that is where we submitted our forms and docs.
 We first had to go to a screening process to see if my mother had complete requirements.
-One of the things they check is the passport validity.
+One thing they check is passport validity.
 I think the person in that area is quite rude especially to old applicants.

 Anyway after that, we need to pay the medical exam fee at the 4th floor I guess.
 Sorry I forgot the exact floor but all throughout the medical exam, I think we were able to tour the whole building as there were designated floors for different medical procedures.
 After paying around Php 9,800, my mother had to undergo a physical exam.
-Everything went well I guess, then a compete blood count.
+Everything went well I guess, then a complete blood count.
 The third step was a thorough physical exam which left my mother quite shocked because she really had to undress and bare it all.
 Then there is the x-ray.